cr0wnctf/writeups/2019/2019_04_12_WPICTF/breakingin/readme.md

  # WPICTF 2019 - breakingin - pwn 500

 For this challenge we were given SSH credentials and told that there was an SSH server listening on localhost on `breakingin.wpictf.xyz`, but the firewall was blocking external access to this server.
-However there was a 'strange' service listening on port 31337.
+However there was a 'weird' service listening on port 31337.

 ![Challenge description](images/breakingin1.png)